 The non-profit organisation has been talking about solar sails for over 40 years, but it wasn’t until 2000 that work on the idea began.

 In 2015 though, the team’s hard work paid off when LightSail successfully flew in a deployment test.
-With this great achievement under their belt and a replica model of the LightSail satellite now on display in our interactive Antenna gallery, we got in touch with Bill Nye, Planetary Society CEO and American science educator, to see what we could look forward to next:
+With this great achievement under their belt and a replica model of the LightSail satellite now on display in our interactive Antenna gallery, Bill Nye, Planetary Society CEO and American science educator, gave us a quick update on what’s to come when he came to visit:

 ‘We’re planning on launching LightSail-2 as soon as we can, hopefully as early as autumn 2017.
 The satellite is built and ready to go, we just have to wait for the new rocket to be ready.
 We are excited to be aboard a SpaceX Falcon Heavy!’
 Bill Nye.